JMencius/LongBow/README.md

 ```

 ### Option 2.
 Build the environment manually
-For users using Microsoft Windows operating system or having troubles with the following installion, try to install it manually.
+For users using Microsoft Windows operating system or having troubles with the following installation, try to install it manually.
 ```bash
 conda create -n ont-longbow python=3.7;
 conda activate ont-longbow;